NidhiBolia/dKeeper/README.md

 Welcome to your new dkeeper project and to the internet computer development community.

-If you want to start working on your project right away, you might want to try the following commands:
+If you want to start working on project right away, you might want to try the following commands:

 ```bash
 cd dkeeper/